Warren Zaïre-Emery: Early life

-Warren Zaïre-Emery was born in Montreuil, growing up in Île-de-France.
-His father was also a footballer, having played with the Red Star in Seine-Saint-Denis.
+Warren Marie Jean-Pierre Zaïre-Emery was born on 8 March 2006 in Montreuil, Seine-Saint-Denis.
+His father, Franck Emery, was also a footballer, having played with Red Star in Seine-Saint-Denis.
+His mother is of Martiniquais descent.

-Warren started playing at Aubervilliers as a 4 year old, having to wait a year just to be old enough to take his first license there.
+Zaïre-Emery started playing at Aubervilliers at the age of four, having to wait a year just to be old enough to take his first license there.